-During the year, the Directors have noted, amongst other items, the following key regulatory updates and confirm the establishment of regulatory programs as appropriate to ensure compliance:
+During the year, the Directors have noted, amongst other items, the following key Regulatory updates and confirm the establishment of regulatory programs as appropriate to ensure compliance:

 - On 23 November 2016, the European Commission published a comprehensive package of reforms to further strengthen the resilience of EU banking sector.
 The reforms implement many of the remaining parts of Basel III in the EU, as well as addressing issues identified with current prudential requirements.
 The European Commission introduced amendments to existing legislation in the form of the Capital Requirements Directive ("CRD V"), Capital Requirements Regulation ("CRR II"), Bank Recovery and Resolution Directive ("BRRD II") and Single Resolution Mechanism Regulation ("SRMR").
 These updates entered into force in June 2019 with the majority of changes being introduced two years later in June 2021.
 Among other things these proposed changes include the introduction of binding minimum leverage and net stable funding ratios, changes to the calculations for counterparty credit risk of derivatives, a tightening of large exposure limits, introduction of new reporting requirements for market risk and the introduction of a new EU intermediate parent undertaking requirement.
 These reforms are generally expected to lead to an increase in local capital and liquidity requirements and increased costs of compliance.
-The Bank has a Regulatory change program which is managing the transition through to June 2021. - The internal minimum requirement for eligible liabilities ("MREL") became applicable in the UK for all UK incorporated institutions from 1 January 2019 for firms whose failure would have a significant impact on the UK financial system and for certain overseas firms where the Bank of England ("BOE") would support a home resolution authority in carrying out a cross-border resolution. - In July 2019, the BOE and UK PRA published a policy statement on the Resolvability Assessment Framework ("RAF").
+The Bank has a Regulatory change program which is managing the transition through to June 2021. - The internal minimum requirement for eligible liabilities ("MREL") became applicable in the U.K. for all U.K. incorporated institutions from 1 January 2019 for firms whose failure would have a significant impact on the U.K. financial system and for certain overseas firms where the Bank of England ("BOE") would support a home resolution authority in carrying out a cross-border resolution.
+The BoE expects firms to comply with an end-state MREL from 1 January 2022. - In July 2019, the BOE and U.K. PRA published a policy statement on the Resolvability Assessment Framework ("RAF").
 The proposals for the RAF bring together existing policies such as MREL and Operational Continuity in Resolution ("OCIR") as well as other new resolution policies in order to follow the resolution principles set out by the FSB.
-Under the policy, it is expected firms perform an assessment of their preparations for resolution and the BOE provide a public statement concerning resolvability of each firm. - The European Market Infrastructure Regulation ("EMIR") became effective on 16 August 2012, and applies to any entity established in the EU that is a legal counterparty to a derivative contract, even when trading with non-EU firms.
+Under the policy, it is expected major UK banks and building societies perform an assessment of their preparations for resolution and the BOE provide a public statement concerning resolvability of each firm.
+In this context, the BoE is coordinating, where relevant with the home resolution authorities for certain overseas firms, which would carry out cross-border resolution. - The European Market Infrastructure Regulation ("EMIR") became effective on 16 August 2012, and applies to any entity established in the EU that is a legal counterparty to a derivative contract, even when trading with non-EU firms.
 EMIR was created with the intention of stabilizing OTC markets found within EU member states.
 Although the majority of EMIR regulations have already been implemented, on 28 May 2019, Regulation (EU) 2019/834 (EMIR REFIT) was published in the EU's Official Journal, with the aim of amending EMIR to make some of its requirements simpler and more proportionate.
 With a few exceptions, the majority of the provisions in the Regulation entered into force on 17 June 2019.